-Stuck in the Seventies: Gas Prices and Macroeconomic Expectations
+Stuck in the Seventies: Gas Prices and Consumer Sentiment

 Using daily consumer survey data, we analyze the transmission of gas prices to consumer beliefs and expectations about the economy.
 We exploit the high frequency and geographic disaggregation of our dataset to facilitate identification.
-Consumer sentiment becomes more pessimistic with rising real gas prices.
-Through a series of additional heterogeneity exercises, we find the effects are consistent with models of selective attention and personal experience.
-Our results also provide an additional amplification mechanism for the macroeconomic effects of energy price shocks.
+Consumer sentiment becomes more pessimistic with rising gas prices.
+This effect is strongest for consumers who lived through the recessionary oil crises in the 1970s, consistent with models of learning from personal experience.
+For younger respondents, the sensitivity of sentiment to gas prices is stronger for college-educated respondents.
+Our results also provide an additional amplification mechanism for the macroeconomic effects of energy price changes.

 Keywords: Consumer sentiment, macroeconomic expectations, selective attention, gas prices, behavioral macroeconomics